Elections Canada Audit Committee Terms of Reference (2018–19)

 Minutes of each meeting shall be kept and shall list the persons present.
 The minutes provide a record of decisions taken and a high-level summary of the discussion, providing insight into the topics and sub-topics discussed.

-At each of its meetings, members of the Audit Committee will normally meet in camera with the CFO (as a group or individually, according to the topic they wish to discuss), as well as with the CAE, any representatives of external assurance providers in attendance, and any other officials the Committee may determine.
+At each of its meetings, members of the Audit Committee will normally meet in camera.
+Representatives of external assurance providers and/or any other senior officials may be requested to attend.

 Access by and to the Committee

-The Committee has unfettered access to the CAE and CFO, as well as to other employees of Elections Canada and to documentation (subject to applicable legislation) it requires to fulfill its responsibilities.
+The Committee has unfettered access to the CAE and CFPO, as well as to other employees of Elections Canada and to documentation (subject to applicable legislation) it requires to fulfill its responsibilities.

-The CAE and CFO have unfettered access to the Committee and to its chair and vice-chair.
+The CAE has unfettered access to the Committee and to its Chair and Vice-chair.

 Committee Orientation, Training and Continuing Education